section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 At the end of this tutorial, readers should be able to:

-- understand statistical hypothesis testing.
+- understand statistical hypothesis testing,

-- perform t-test, chi-squared test & ANOVA using Python and a new dataset.
+- perform t-test, chi-squared test & ANOVA using Python and a new dataset,

-- differentiate between the two types of null hypothesis errors.
+- differentiate between the two types of null hypothesis errors,

-- explain the confidence of the null hypothesis.
+- explain the confidence of the null hypothesis,

-- use Pandas functions for data analysis.
+- use Pandas functions for data analysis, and

 - identify the best areas to apply t-test, chi-square test, and ANOVA test.